ASU-CPI/honest-pi/article.md

 [Source](http://cpi.asu.edu/whats-honest-policy-informatician-do).
 First published October 28 2013 by [Center for Policy Informatics](http://cpi.asu.edu)

-Please see the [README]() for details on this article, how to contribute and how contributions will be evaluated.
+Please see the [README](https://github.com/ASU-CPI/honest-pi/blob/master/README.md) for details on this article, how to contribute and how contributions will be evaluated.

+*A key guideline for contributing*: Changes submitted as pull requests should be limited to one line or (each paragraph in the following is a single line).
+For more substantial changes (e.g., discussions about major structural changes), please [raise an issue](https://github.com/ASU-CPI/honest-pi/issues) or talk about it on the [wiki](https://github.com/ASU-CPI/honest-pi/wiki).

 ___